Snowmobiling In Algoma's North

 • Explore the backcountry - Hearst is the starting point for Ontario's ultimate snowmobiling adventure Destination James

-Bay an off-the-beaten-path ride along the Missinaibi and the Moose River to the shores of James Bay.
+Bay is an off-the-beaten-path ride along the Missinaibi and the Moose River to the shores of James Bay.
 Although this might

 be a bucket list trip, the next best thing is a local backcountry tour with Follow Her North.